dolphin-emu/dolphin/Readme.txt

 Plugin_VideoDX9: Render with Direct3D 9
 Plugin_VideoDX11: Render with Direct3D 11
 Plugin_VideoOGL: Render with OpenGL + Cg Shader Language

-[Wiimote Plugins]
-Plugin_Wiimote: Use native wiimote or keyboard (legacy)
-Plugin_WiimoteNew: Use native wiimote or keyboard (incomplete)

 [Sys Files]
 totaldb.dsy: Database of symbols (for devs only)